Did you know wasps taught us to make modern paper?

 In america paper was originally created from old cotton and linen rags.
 In china it was created from bamboo and mulberry plants.
 The original sources that paper was made from were not the easiest to grow and cultivate as renewable resources.
 As technology advanced paper became more and more of a valuable resource.

-Unfortunately you can’t make paper from fur or anything from animals so that also eliminated one unlimited renewable resource that could be easily harvested.
+You can’t make paper from animals.
+That eliminated one unlimited renewable resource that could be easily harvested.
 People had been looking for a better way to create paper for hundreds of years since it was first invented.

-The Chinese options of bamboo and also sometimes silk were often too heavy to be effective in the case of bamboo, or too expensive for everyday use like silk.
-Some scientists eventually started to see the connection of wasp nests and their paper like substance they seemed to be made from.
+The Chinese option of bamboo was often too heavy to be effective.
+Silk was another option, but was too expensive for everyday use.
+Scientists eventually started to see the connection between wasp nests and their paper like substance they were made from.

 How paper wasps build their nests